ljunggren/boozang-docs/README.md

 ###### Non-requirement driven tests

-By modeling the application, the boozang engine can auto-generate tests that do not originate from business requirements but are still important.
-This gives you a baseline of tests to work as a health-check for the application functionality.
+By modeling the application, the Boozang engine can auto-generate tests that do not originate from business requirements but are still important.
+This gives you a baseline of tests to work as a health check for the application functionality.

 # Command-line runner and test scheduling